Submit a Complaint to the Liquor & Cannabis Regulation Branch

-The Liquor Control and Licensing Branch (the branch) may investigate complaints from the public or the liquor service industry about matters related to the regulation of liquor in the province of British Columbia.
-Unless a complaint relates to an immediate public safety concern, all complaints must be submitted in writing to the branch using the Complaint Related to an Establishment or Event form (LCLB127) (PDF, 574 KB).
+The Liquor and Cannabis Regulation Branch (the branch) may investigate complaints from the public or industry about matters related to the regulation of liquor and non-medical cannabis in the province of British Columbia.
+Unless a complaint relates to an immediate public safety concern, all complaints must be submitted in writing to the branch.

-Please note the branch only has jurisdiction to take enforcement action at establishments or events that have a licence or permit.
-If your complaint is in regards to a business or individual that does not have a licence or permit, please contact your local police department.
+Liquor: The branch only has jurisdiction to take enforcement action at liquor establishments or special events that have a licence or special event permit issued under the Liquor Control and Licensing Act.
+If your complaint is in regards to a business or individual that does not have a liquor licence or special event permit, please contact your local police department.

-If you have a complaint regarding a BC government liquor store, please contact the BC Liquor Distribution Branch.
+If you have a complaint regarding a BC government liquor or cannabis store, please contact the BC Liquor Distribution Branch.

 Investigating a Complaint